-A. For procurements below the national legal threshold, but above EUR 2,500 euro net
+A. For procurements below the national legal threshold

-The following Table comprises the necessary information with reference to proper documentation of each possible step in the direct38 procurement process and the actions/ measures to take.
+The following Table comprises the necessary information with reference to proper documentation of each possible step in the direct procurement process and the actions/ measures to take.

-38 Direct procurements are acquisitions of services, goods or works with values that are below the national thresholds, as regulated by the specific legislation.
-The Programme demands for procurements above EUR 2,500 net, to be based on a "3 similar offers" procedure (see also chapter 3.3 Public procurement of this Manual).
+&lt;sup>34 Direct procurements are acquisitions of services, goods or works with values that are below the national thresholds, as regulated by the specific legislation.